Classical Perspectives On A Modern Question: Plato On Love

-Updated January 5, 2023by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

 Early philosophers sorted out many things we often take for granted and spent a lot of time in contemplation of subjects like art, culture, ethics, sex, and knowledge itself.
 But they also asked questions that we still ask today like, “What is love?”

 Few ancient Greek philosophers spent as much time discussing love as Plato.
 Plato is one of the most famous ancient Greek philosophers.
-Many of his writings on philosophy, including some of his thoughts on love, have survived to the present day, thanks to modern and available translations.
+Many of his writings on philosophy, including some of his thoughts about love, have survived to the present day, thanks to modern and available translations.

-Who Was Plato?
+Who was Plato?

 Virtually all of Plato’s better-known writings are in the form of dialogues that read like plays.
 Settings are usually not described in detail, and the characters seldom have actions.
 Most of the text is a conversation between the actors.

-Plato’s dialogues don’t only help us to understand his philosophy and mind; they also preserve most of what we know about Socrates.
+Plato’s dialogues don’t just help us to understand his philosophy and mind; they also preserve most of what we know about Socrates.
 Despite being widely regarded as one of the most influential minds of all time, many historians believe that Socrates was illiterate.
 He believed that if everything was in writing, people wouldn’t use their memories; they would just write everything down instead.
 Fortunately, Plato seems to have had a more accepting attitude about writing, preserving many of the writings of his friend and teacher and passing down his wisdom.

-The World Of Plato And Socrates
+The world of Plato and Socrates

 In the 4th century BC, Greece was strictly polytheistic.
 People believed that individual gods were in charge of separate phenomena and that the intercessions of the gods determined human affairs.
 People also thought that humans could please or offend the gods with their actions.
 Fortunately, the gods were all good and wanted what was good for humans, even if they sometimes disagreed and fought with one another.

-Phaedrus” isn’t one of Plato’s best-known dialogues, but it is one of the most important writings of Plato on love.
-The dialogue is named after one of the two main characters who, in casual conversation with Socrates, brings up a speech that he had heard by another philosopher on love.
+“Phaedrus” isn’t one of Plato’s best-known dialogues, but it is one of the most important of Plato's writings about love.
+The dialogue is named after one of the two main characters who, in casual conversation with Socrates, brings up a speech that he had heard by another philosopher about love.
 On hearing the report of the speech against love, Socrates finds it wanting.
 He gets so caught up in points the original speaker missed that the earlier part of the “Phaedrus” sounds hostile toward love.

 “The irrational desire which overcomes the tendency of opinion towards the right, and is lead away to the enjoyment of beauty and especially of personal beauty, by the desires which are her own kindred – that supreme desire, I say, which by leading conquers and by the force is reinforced, from this very source, receiving a name, is called love.”